 Nature fascinates everyone.
 These projects explore the outdoors.
 Your presentation may be about how things grow, a type of animal or insect or how to change your garden.
-Your project suggestions are Ag Awareness; Entomology; Flowers, Shrubs & Lawns; Forest Resources & Wood Science; Fruits, Vegetables & Nuts; Fresh Water Fish & Shellfish; Wildlife; Plants, Soils, & Fertilizers; Geology; or Herpetology.
+Your project suggestions are Ag Awareness, Entomology, Flowers, Shrubs & Lawns, Forest Resources & Wood Science, Fruits, Vegetables & Nuts, Fresh Water Fish & Shellfish, Wildlife, Plants, Soils & Fertilizers, Geology, or Herpetology.

 Communicating and sharing with others can be lots of fun.
 If you like to "show off" what you know or look at the history of people and their lives, these projects may be for you.
 Your presentation may be a speech about what you like, how to take pictures or how buildings are drawn.
-Your project suggestions are International, Performing Arts Instrumental, Performing Arts General, Archaeology, Communications, Paleontology, Photography, Public Speaking, Performing Arts Vocal, Historic People, and Historic Places & Events.
+Your project suggestions are International, Performing Arts Instrumental, Performing Arts General, Archaeology, Communications, Paleontology, Photography, Public Speaking, Performing Arts Vocal, or Historic People and Historic Places and Events.

 Food can be lots of fun.
 Your presentation would include tips on making a dish or a specific food.
 It might also be about an appliance or what is needed to cook.
-Project suggestions are Between Meal Snacks, Food for Fitness, Dairy Foods, Food Fare, Food for the Family, Food for Health & Sport, Food Safety & Preservation, or Housing.
+Project suggestions are Between Meal Snacks, Food for Fitness, Dairy Foods, Food Fare, Food for the Family, Food for Health & Sport, Food Safety & Preservation, Housing, or Equipment & Environment.

 The home is an important part of your life.
 These projects are all about home and the people with you.
 Your presentation may be about selecting items for you or your home or how to live a happier life.
-Your project suggestions are Human Development, Safety, Housing, Time & Money Management, Clothing & Textiles, Interior Design, Health, or Creativity Stitchery.
+Your project suggestions are Human Development, Safety, Housing, Equipment & Environment, Time & Money Management, Clothing & Textiles, Interior Design, Health, or Creativity Stitchery.